thingsdb/ThingsDocs/v1/content/collection-api/is/is_nan.md

 ---
 title: "is_nan"
-weight: 229
+weight: 231
 ---

-This function determines whether the provided value is a number.
+This function determines whether the provided value is not a number.

-This function does *not* generate a [change](../../overview/changes).
+This function does *not* generate a [change](../../../overview/changes).

 ### Function